Marc Dutroux: Crimes after release

-On 24 June 1995, eight-year-old classmates Julie Lejeune and Mélissa Russo were kidnapped after going for a walk in Grâce-Hollogne, probably by Dutroux, and brought to his house in Marcinelle.
-Dutroux kept them imprisoned in the dungeon he had created, repeatedly sexually abused them and produced pornographic videos of the abuse.
+On 24 June 1995, eight-year-old classmates Julie Lejeune and Mélissa Russo were kidnapped after going for a walk in Grâce-Hollogne, probably by Dutroux, and taken to his house in Marcinelle.
+Dutroux kept them imprisoned in the dungeon he had created, repeatedly sexually abused them and produced child pornography videos of the abuse.
 Two months later, in the early hours of 23 August in Ostend, Dutroux and accomplice Michel Lelièvre kidnapped An Marchal and Eefje Lambrecks, two teenage girls from Hasselt who were on their way back to their holiday home in Westende following a night out in Blankenberge.
 With Lejeune and Russo already in the dungeon, Lambrecks and Marchal were kept in chains in a bedroom.
 In September, according to Martin, Lambrecks and Marchal were drugged and brought to Jumet, where Dutroux and accomplice Bernard Weinstein killed them by burying them alive.

 Around the time of Lambrecks's and Marchal's deaths, Weinstein and a man named Philippe Divers stole a van and hid it in a hangar; after it was found there by the hangar's owner, it was taken away by the police.
 Dutroux and Weinstein suspected that Divers and his friend Pierre Rochow had betrayed them, and on the night of 4 November, wishing to interrogate them about the van, Dutroux and Weinstein lured Divers and Rochow into Weinstein's home in Jumet and drugged and sequestered them, before leaving to go to Rochow's house to search for clues about the van.
 There they found Rochow's girlfriend, Bénédicte Jadot, whom they took with them back to Jumet and questioned, before leaving again to pick up another person.
 While they were away, Jadot escaped and alerted a neighbour, who called the police.
 With Weinstein wanted by police, Dutroux decided to kill him to prevent his capture.
 He kidnapped Weinstein and held him in the dungeon at his house in Marcinelle between 13 and 20 November.
 During this time, he let Lejeune and Russo roam freely around the house.
 After feeding him food laced with Rohypnol, Dutroux placed hose clamps around Weinstein's testicles until Weinstein told him where his money was hidden.
 Dutroux then buried Weinstein alive on his (Dutroux's) property in Sars-la-Buissière.
 On 6 December 1995, Dutroux, having been recognised by Rochow, was arrested for vehicle theft.